sunfounder/euler-kit/docs/source/pyproject/py_reversing_aid.rst

 7.10 Reversing Aid
 ======================

-In this project, we will use LED, buzzer and ultrasonic sensors to make a reverse assist system.
+This project uses an LED, a buzzer and an ultrasonic module to create a reversing assist system.
-We can put it on the remote control vehicle to simulate the actual process of reversing the car into the garage.
+We can put it on a remote control car to simulate the the actual process of reversing a car into a garage.

 **Schematic**